7 Classification of Cotton Fibre in Details

 • It is very suitable for using others regenerated fibers.

-South American cotton has been cultivated in major textile-producing countries, like Brazil, Colombia Peru, and so on.
-Peru is one of the biggest South American clothing exporters by using resources of south American cotton.
+South American cotton has been cultivated in major textile-producing countries, like Brazil, Colombia, Peru, etc. Peru is one of the biggest South American clothing exporters using south American cotton resources.

 d) American Upland Cotton: